 Stress Corrosion Cracking and Fatigue

 Corrosion, with the exception of pitting, is generally a slow process.
-However, it can combine with mechanical loading to produce a particularly aggressive form.
-In stress corrosion cracking (SCC) a tensile stress or residual stress from component manufacture forces the crack tip open to allow the attacking elements in and concentrated chemical attack.
+However, it can combine with mechanical loading to produce a particularly aggressive form known as stress corrosion cracking (SCC).
+A tensile stress or residual stress from component manufacture helps open the crack tip open to allow the attacking elements in and concentrated chemical attack.
 The corrosion component of SCC allows areas crack growth to continue even when the stress is lowered.

 Combining fatigue with corrosion is probably the most catastrophic form of attack affecting aluminium alloys in aircraft for example.
 SCC is distinct in SEM/EDX and AES (Auger).